almostearthling/whenever/README.md

 The configuration file is strictly based on the current TOML specification: therefore it can be implemented by hand, or automatically written (for example, by a GUI based utility) using a library capable of writing well-formed TOML files.
 This section describes the exact format of this file, in all of its components.

+> **Note:** if **whenever** has been compiled without support for any optional feature, entries for items depending on that feature are considered configuration errors.

 ### Globals